• 

 We believe that learning should be creative, joyful and full of magic.

-We’re ambitious in the subjects we cover; we don’t see any reason that a person with even the most complex needs can’t engage with Shakespeare, Einstein’s theory of relativity or any other subject, and we see it as our job to bring them to life creatively!
+We’re ambitious in the subjects we cover; we don’t see any reason that a person with even the most complex needs can’t engage with Shakespeare, maths or any other subject, and we see it as our job to bring them to life creatively!
 Our Projects have explored subjects ranging from the social history of learning disability, to mindfulness, to feelings around toilets, and our Lifelong Learning Programmes follow a custom-written Scheme of Work which covers a range of age-appropriate topics, including English, Maths, Science, History, Geography and lots more!
 In all our work, we enable our participants to be positively challenged and inspired by learning about, and engaging with, the world around them.

 We apply the ‘Purple Patch Approach’ to everything we do including our Lifelong Learning Programmes, Purple Steering Group, our research work and our evaluation methods.